Don’t believe there’s a board game café in Richmond?

 In a setting that looks like a kooky hostel common room, the atmosphere in Library Pot’s safe, friendly and relaxed.
 Fairy lights and ivy are wrapped around the banisters, while the walls are laden with games.
 It’s a great place to visit with a group of friends, and there’s even a “meet up” group if you want to go solo and find a gang.

 There are more games there than you can shake a stick at.
 Which is just as well, because if there were enough to shake a stick at and you actually did that, well there’d be trouble.
 Seriously, there are hundreds.
 Ranging from short and snappy two player games, to day-long strategy campaigns, construction games, logic-based games, co-operative games, dexterity games and everything in between – there’s even a ball pit (for some unknown reason).

 Not game-centric enough for you, Gamey Gamerson?
 Then get so into it that your friends start to worry about you by donning a cosplay outfit: they’re available here, or you can bring your own if you’re a fancy dress veteran.
 As a side note, if you describe yourself as a “fancy dress veteran” then you’ve probably already gone passed that “friends starting to worry about you” stage.

 There’s a list of food and drinks (both alcoholic and not so) to fuel you for your session, but treat it as such and not much more – the food isn’t haute cuisine, but then, who cares when you’re casting magic spells on evil monsters?

-NOTE: Library Pot is, like, so open.
+NOTE: Library Pot is open Thursday – Sunday.
 Booking recommended.
 For more information, click here.

 Library Pot | 86 Kew Road, Richmond, TW9 2PQ